 Another beneficial feature included in the piano is the Alfred Publishing feature which is actually very essential for beginners.
 Concert Magic is another feature included in the KDP90 which ensures the right notes, timing, and rhythm are played.

-Features Kawai KDP90 Digital Piano
+Features of the Kawai KDP90 Digital Piano

 The KDP90 digital piano earlier has an attractive look.
 The piano is quite unique.
 Not only does it have a nice appearance, but it also offers an outstanding performance experience.